 Factors that may increase your risk of osteochondroma include:

-- Multiple hereditary exostoses—In this rare inherited condition, numerous osteochondromas develop throughout the skeletal system often leading to bone deformities and an increased risk of cancer
+- Multiple hereditary exostoses (rare condition)—numerous osteochondromas develop throughout the skeletal system often leading to bone deformities and an increased risk of cancer

-- Radiation treatment or exposure as a child
+- Radiation therapy or exposure as a child

 - Salter-Harris fractures